- Search for a Leaflet

 You will probably get an information leaflet with your child’s medicine, which describes what the medicine is used for, how to take it, and any side-effects.
 Although this may have been written about use in adults, a lot of it will be the same for children and useful to parents/carers.

-You should always follow your doctor’s instructions about how much to give.
+Always follow your doctor’s instructions about how much medicine to give.

 You can also get useful information from:

 - RCPCH and NPPG statement about unlicensed medicines

 Version 3, October 2020. © NPPG, RCPCH and WellChild 2011, all rights reserved.
 Reviewed: October 2023.